 Writers in the First Year Class (moderated by Patrick Cook and Frederick Freyer) explore the fundamentals of writing for the musical theatre through a series of assignments, culminating in the creation of 10-minute musicals at the conclusion of the year.

-The Second Year Class (moderated by Patrick Cook, Frederick Freyer and David Spencer) is dedicated to writing a complete musical, emphasizing the content and placement of songs and the use of music and lyrics to convey and develop characters.
+The Second Year Class (moderated by Patrick Cook, Frederick Freyer and Sara Wordsworth) is dedicated to writing a complete musical, emphasizing the content and placement of songs and the use of music and lyrics to convey and develop characters.
 At the end of the Second Year, participants present excerpts from their work and a limited number are invited to continue in the Advanced Class.

 The Advanced Class is an ongoing class of talented graduates of the first two years and seasoned professionals.
 Moderators include Lynn Ahrens, Robert Lopez, Richard Maltby and Maury Yeston.